browniefed/lessons/general/syntaxhighlight.md

 One specific case that is generally an area of conflict is syntax highlighting.
 Syntax highlighting is hard because you need to parse and understand different languages.
 That parsing needs to be turned into different DOM elements with css classes applied so that your CSS theme you've added will be applied.

-There are some optiosn but 2 main options out there are [https://highlightjs.org/](https://highlightjs.org/) and [https://prismjs.com/](https://prismjs.com/).
+There are some options but 2 main options out there are [https://highlightjs.org/](https://highlightjs.org/) and [https://prismjs.com/](https://prismjs.com/).
 I found that `highlightjs` has more support and examples but in general has very poor support for JSX.
 So I decided to go with PrismJS but ran into issues supporting that within a React environment.

 ## Unified, Remark and Rehype